20th Annual Survivor’s Art Show

-- FJC Walk-in Services: Until further notice, walk-in services at the Family Justice Center at 35 Woodfin Street, Asheville, NC 28801 are still available on a limited basis.
+- FJC Walk-in Services: Walk-in services at the Family Justice Center at 35 Woodfin Street, Asheville, NC 28801 are still available and will require a COVID-19 screening upon arrival.
 Call our crisis line at 828-255-7576 for more information.

-- Individual Counseling Services: Counselors have the ability to provide services remotely, either online or via phone.
-On a case-by-case basis, counselors may be able to offer counseling services in person.
+- Individual Counseling Services: Counselors are providing individually remotely, via Simple Practice.
 Please call our office at 828-252-0562 or our crisis line at 828-255-7576 to start the counseling referral process or to connect with your counselor.

-- Case Management: Case management services will be offered remotely, either online or via phone.
+- Case Management: Case management services (including anti-human trafficking case management) will be offered remotely, either online or via phone.
 Please call our office at 828-252-0562 or our crisis line at 828-255-7576 to request case management services or to connect with your current case manager.

 - Prevention Programming: In-person prevention programs will be put on hold until further notice, however, we have the ability to host prevention workshops via Zoom, for anyone interested please fill out a request form here.

-Donations: If you are interested in making a monetary donation, we would encourage you to make it here or for you to contact our Director of Philanthropy, Aiyanna Sezak-Blatt, at 828-252-0562 X 102 or email@example.com.
+Donations: If you are interested in making a monetary donation, we would encourage you to make it here or for you to contact us at 828-252-0562 or rvoice@ourvoicencorg.
 Our VOICE depends on community support, and your donation today will ensure that vital services are available during this time.